jwinnfeild2517/invoice-tracker/README.md

-## Invoice Tracking Dashboard for a small business.
+## Invoice Tracking Dashboard for small business.

 #### Built in Ruby on Rails, Sass, Postgres